jamieberrier/puppy_love_frontend/resources/notes.md

 ## TO DO
-- when filtering by breed, 'liked' heart disappears and num_of_likes doesn't carry over (if liked & num is 109, when filtered num is 108 and heart empty)
+- when filtering by breed, 'liked' heart disappears (if liked, when filtered heart is empty)
 - reset to all posts
 - make scrollbar visible - filter by breed and adoption container
 - display thank you alert after rendering new post